-The economic assistance payments that were included in last year's continuing resolution will help provide some relief for farmers and ranchers.
+The ECAP payments that were included in last year's continuing resolution will help provide some relief for farmers and ranchers.
 Bankers had many conversations with members of Congress on the need to push economic assistance out to agricultural producers.
-We continue to have conversations with USDA on timing for producers to apply for these programs, and we will provide technical assistance to USDA if it is needed.
-These economic assistance payments will provide some relief, but a long-term Farm Bill is vital for rural America.
+Bankers were pleased with the work by USDA to push the ECAP payments to producers in a timely fashion.
+These payments have provided some relief, but a long-term Farm Bill is vital for rural America.